Bas-Armagnac

 Map of the Armagnac region; Bas-Armagnac is red.

 A 1972 bottle of Bas-Armagnac brandy.

 Bas-Armagnac ("Lower Armagnac"; Baish Armanhac) is one of the three plantation areas in the Armagnac area of France where grapes for the distillation of the Armagnac eau-de-vie can be cultivated.

+57% of the Armagnac AOC's vineyards are within Bas-Armagnac.
+The Bas-Armagnac AOC was created in 1936, alongside its parent AOC (Armagnac) and its sibling AOCs (Armagnac-Ténarèze and Haut-Armagnac).

-It extends over the Landes and Gers departments and represents 57% of the vineyards.
-It lies in the west, beside Armagnac-Ténarèze, an undulating area; the grapes grow in acidic, argillaceous and stony ground.
-Iron rust colors parts of the soil and these spots are called ’’sables fauves’’.
+Bas-Armagnac extends over the Landes and Gers departments.
+It lies in the west, beside Armagnac-Ténarèze, an undulating area.
+The grapes grow in acidic, argillaceous and stony ground.
+Iron rust colors parts of the soil and these spots are called sables fauves.
 Major towns in the Armagnac region include Eauze, Cazaubon and Nogaro.

-The most famous producers of Nogaro : Maison Dartigalongue, Domaine de Joÿ, Château de Laubade, Domaine de Miquer, Domaine de Lassaubatju etc.

-The most famous producers of Cazaubon : Domaine de Boingnères, Château de Briat, Domaine de Laberdolive, Domaine de Luquet, Domaine d'Espérance, Château Garreau, Château Laballe etc.